cjmatta/wundergroundloader/README.md

-`wundergroundloader.py` is a script to automate the downloading of wether data from www.wunderground.com
+`wundergroundloader.py` is a script to automate the downloading of hourly weather data from www.wunderground.com as CSV files

 Note: wunderground will block your IP if you download more than one file per 6 seconds, hence the 7 second sleep command at the end of this script.

 ## Usage

 ```
-wundergroundloader.py [options]
+Usage: wundergroundloader.py [options]

 Options:
   -h, --help            show this help message and exit